Confidence for kids

 Written by Judy Bartkowiak

-Judy Bartkowiak is an NLP and EFT Trainer and Coach working with children and teens and their parents to help them navigate life's struggles.
-She trains the NLP & EFT Kids Practitioner course enabling you to build your own business helping children a...
+Judy Bartkowiak is an ANLP accredited NLP and EFT Trainer, Coach and Author helping parents and children navigate anxiety, trauma, low confidence, resilience etc. She trains the NLP & EFT Kids Coach ANLP course enabling you to build your own business as well as helping your own children.
+Ideal for parents, teachers, Home Ed and social workers.

 Image